Relational Infrastructure

 What it is

 Hosting something small means running a recurring, low-effort gathering out of your home or a borrowed space: a monthly dinner, a weekly game night, a watch party for whatever's on.
 Not a party.
-No theme, no cleaning marathon, no performance.
-Six people and a pot of something is plenty.
-The format matters less than the recurrence, because the point isn't the event.
+No theme, no cleaning marathon, no performance, no Pinterest board.
+Six people and a pot of something is plenty, and a stack of pizzas on paper plates has started more friendships than any elaborate menu ever will.
+The format matters far less than the recurrence, because the point isn't the event.
 It's that a group of people now has a place where they keep ending up together.

 Why it matters